 Medicare covers some of the costs of prescription medications through "Part D." The Medicare Part D prescription drug benefit is administered through private insurance companies and replaces drug coverage previously provided through medigap plans, many managed care plans, Medicare drug discount cards, and most Medicaid coverage.

-But Medicare Part D does not make medication free.
+But Medicare Part D doesn't make medication free.
 Most beneficiaries must pay a small monthly premium, a yearly deductible, and a copayment or coinsurance for each prescription.

-Anyone entitled to Medicare Part A (whether actually enrolled or not), or anyone currently enrolled in Medicare Part B, may join Medicare Part D. (To learn more about Medicare Part A and Medicare Part B, read Nolo's Medicare FAQ.)
+Anyone entitled to Medicare Part A (whether actually enrolled or not), or anyone currently enrolled in Medicare Part B, can join Medicare Part D.

 Enrollment in Part D is voluntary, except for people who also receive benefits from Medicaid.
 If you qualify for Medicaid, the government automatically enrolls you in a Medicare Part D plan, through which you'll receive your prescription drug coverage.

-Medicare Part D does not replace drug coverage through Veterans Affairs, TRICARE, the Federal Employee Health Benefits program, or employer-sponsored drug coverage if that coverage is equal to what is offered by a basic Medicare Part D plan.
+Medicare Part D doesn't replace drug coverage through Veterans Affairs, TRICARE, the Federal Employee Health Benefits program, or employer-sponsored drug coverage, if that coverage is equal to what is offered by a basic Medicare Part D plan.

 Most people with a Part D plan pay a monthly premium, a yearly deductible, and a copayment for each prescription.
 But some plans waive the deductible, and the government provides financial assistance to some low-income Medicare beneficiaries to help with Part D costs.
 (Some Medicare beneficiaries may qualify for a low-income subsidy (LIS), called Extra Help, to help pay costs associated with Part D plans.)